jxb1394/gym_tracker_app/README.md

 A simple Flask application which lets you choose between different activities, and tracks your performance using interactive charts using React and Chart.js.

-This app uses a very simple structure where all the forms, models, configurations and initialisations are in 'app.py' and a templates folder for the HTML pages, and a stattic file where the CSS and Javascript is present.
+This app uses a very simple structure where all the forms, models, configurations and initialisations are in 'app.py' and a templates folder for the HTML pages, and a static file where the CSS and Javascript is present.
 Some of the Javascript functions are embedded directly in the HTML code for efficiency reasons.

 Features are included such as a dark mode toggle, an option to track calories, and different charting options to monitor progress.
 There's also a built in mapping system in ehere users can customise their own run session and record the amount of calories and distanve ran.